rocketturtle/minecraft-datapacks/craftable_string/README.md

 # Craftable String

-Tested in Minecraft 1.13.2 and snapshot 19w03c
+Tested in Minecraft 1.14.4

-Last edited 01/20/2019
+Last edited 07/29/2019

 # About

-Adds "uncrafting" recipe to turn white wool into string.
+Adds "uncrafting" recipe to turn any wool or carpet into string.
 Endorsed by spiders everywhere.